sst/sst/www/docs/what-is-sst.md

 ### Databases

 To power your applications, SST lets you create serverless databases.
-Here the [`RDS`](constructs/RDS.md) construct creates a new [Amazon RDS](https://aws.amazon.com/rds/) serverless PostgreSQL cluster.
+Here the [`RDS`](constructs/RDS.md) construct configures a new [Amazon RDS](https://aws.amazon.com/rds/) serverless PostgreSQL cluster.

 ```ts
 new RDS(this, "rds", {